This post was last modified on August 26, 2024.

 Duration to Wait Before Re-taking the Exam

-Timing is everything.
-Here’s what you need to know about the waiting period:
+The timing is key.
+Here’s what you should know about the waiting period:

-• Computer-based Exam: You’ll get your results before leaving the test center, with additional correspondence typically arriving within five days.
+• Computer-based Exam: You’ll receive your results before leaving the test center, with additional correspondence typically arriving within five days.

 • Pen-and-Paper Exam: Expect your results about a week later by mail.